Alzheimer’s and Dementia Care In Cincinnati

 All of this leads to a significant uplift in the quality of life for everyone involved.
 In-home memory care offers families peace of mind knowing their loved one is being monitored and provided with the best possible level of care.
 Our services are available to clients in Cincinnati and surrounding communities!

-If you need help with a loved one with Alzheimer’s and Dementia, please call us at (513) 712-0736 and schedule your free in-home care assessment today!
+If you need help with a loved one with Alzheimer’s and Dementia in Cincinnati, OH, please call us at (513) 712-0736 and schedule your free in-home care assessment today!

 Dementia is a general term used to describe a decline in cognitive abilities, including memory loss, thinking skills, and problem-solving abilities.
 Alzheimer's disease is a specific type of dementia and the most common cause of it.
 While all individuals with Alzheimer's have dementia, not everyone with dementia has Alzheimer's.
 Other types of dementia include vascular dementia, Lewy body dementia, and frontotemporal dementia.